tdep-developers/tdep-tutorials/05_lineshape/README.md

 Here the spectral functions' centers are displaced from each other merely for increased visibility purposes, and we see that the 12x12x12 grid is converged.

-- You can now re-do this procedure for all of your temperatures.
+- You can now re-do this procedure for the forceconstant cutoffs and for a much higher temperature.
 What do you notice as temperature increases?
 Is the phonon picture preserved in all cases?
 Do you expect this to be the same for all systems?

 ## Path